April 2015 - Overview for the Month

 Feasts for April

 The feasts on the General Roman Calendar celebrated during the month of April are:

 Focus of the Liturgy

-The Gospel readings for the Sundays in April are taken from St. John and St. Matthew.
-All are from Year A, Cycle 2.
+The Gospel readings for the Sundays in April are taken from St. John and St. Luke.
+All are from Year B, Cycle 1.

 Highlights of the Month